wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hadoop-optimize-hive-query.md

 <properties
-   pageTitle="Optimize your Hive queries for faster execution in HDInsight | Windows Azure" description="Learn how to optimize your Hive queries for Hadoop in HDInsight." services="hdinsight" documentationCenter=""
+   pageTitle="Optimize your Hive queries for faster execution in HDInsight | Azure" description="Learn how to optimize your Hive queries for Hadoop in HDInsight." services="hdinsight" documentationCenter=""